Mediterranean Rug | Video Tutorial

 - Level: beginner

-- Style: Wide bands of color inspired by the natural tones of the Mediterranean
+- Style: Wide stripes of color inspired by the natural tones of the Mediterranean

 How to weave the Mediterranean Rug